aws-samples/sagemaker-workshop/content/security_for_users/environment/secure_notebook.md

 }
 ```

 The IAM policy above states that someone can only communicate with a Notebook if they do so from within a VPC and through specific VPC endpoints.
 Using mechanisms like the above you can explicitly control who can interact with a Notebook server.
+Other example IAM policies can be found here: https://docs.aws.amazon.com/sagemaker/latest/dg/security_iam_id-based-policy-examples.html

+As a best practice, we want to limit a single user to a notebook instance.
+As every notebook instance has an associated IAM role, by using fine grained user level IAM roles, we can limit a single user to a single notebook instance.
+Similarly, for cost attribution purposes we can use tagging https://docs.aws.amazon.com/IAM/latest/UserGuide/id_tags.html to link usage costs to individual users or to teams.

 ## Version Control